-CSA began in the mid-1960’s in Japan.
+CSA began in the mid-1960s in Japan.
 As imported foods began to replace local foods in the markets and farmland began to be developed, farmers were turning to city jobs for their livelihoods.
-In one region, a group of women wish to stem the loss of their farmers.
+In one region, a group of women wishes to stem the loss of their farmers.
 These women proposed to support the farm financially in exchange for a share of the farmer’s crop of fresh fruits and vegetables.
-A deal was struck and he concept became known as teikei, which means: “food with the farmer’s face on it.”
+A deal was struck and the concept became known as teikei, which means: “food with the farmer’s face on it.”
 This innovative model became successful throughout the country and was soon being engaged by European communities and growers as well.
-In the 1980’s, the concept arrived in the US and was given the name “Community Supported Agriculture.”
+In the 1980s, the concept arrived in the US and was given the name “Community Supported Agriculture.”

 Today it is estimated that over 13,500 farms in the United States are currently involved with CSA and are supporting more than 400,000 families.
 In some areas of the country, there is more demand than there are CSA farms to fill it.
-With its year-long growing season and concentrated urban populations, Southern California is fertile ground for CSA.
+With its year-long growing season and concentrated urban populations, Southern California is fertile ground for local organic CSAs.

 How Traditional CSA Works

-As stated above, this business model has been operating in our country since the 1980’s.
-As you can tell by the somewhat cumbersome process of paying up front, not knowing what you will get or how much, and having to be at a certain place at a certain time to pick up your produce, the consumer base for most CSAs is limited to the “foodie” population.
+As stated above, this business model has been operating in our country since the 1980s.
+As you can tell by the somewhat cumbersome process of paying upfront, not knowing what you will get or how much, and having to be at a certain place at a certain time to pick up your produce, the consumer base for most local organic CSAs is limited to the “foodie” population.
 Only a limited section of the consumer market is willing to be inconvenienced while paying slightly higher prices for locally grown produce.

 How is Harvest2U Different

-Harvest2U also understood that by working with dozens of local farmers our members could enjoy a much wider variety of produce grown in multiple locations with multiple soil types and grown in multiple micro climates.
-This practice not only creates an amazing variety of produce offerings, but effectively extends the season on our produce as well.
+Harvest2U also understood that by working with dozens of local farmers our members could enjoy a much wider variety of produce grown in multiple locations with multiple soil types and grown in multiple microclimates.
+This practice not only creates an amazing variety of produce offerings but effectively extends the season on our produce as well.
 For example; when our farmer in Sage can no longer grow a certain product, it is growing strong at our farm in Bonsal.
 And vice versa!
-Uber variety and quality is the outcome and benefits our members.
+Uber variety and quality is the outcome and benefits for our members.

 Each Harvest2U member pays for only one delivery at a time – not 13 weeks at a crack.
 Harvest2U members can start and stop the service at will, with no minimum number of deliveries.
 We deliver each Harvest directly to our members’ home or office.
 There no need to be inconvenienced by driving to a pickup location on a certain day at a certain time.
 And best yet, each member can select the produce that is packed into their Harvest at each delivery.
 Most produce delivered has been harvested within 24 hours of our members’ delivery.